Breach of duty in English law: Sporting events

 the standard of care expected from one player towards another is the usual standard of taking "all reasonable care in the circumstances in which they were placed", although in that case the defendant was also found to be acting recklessly.
 It is not clear at present if and how the two approaches can be reconciled.

 Burden of proof

-THE OBLIGATION TO PROVE ONE'S ASSERTION is burden of proof.

 Whether or not the defendant in a given case has conducted himself below the standard of "a reasonable person" is a question of fact and it is for the claimant to prove this fact.
 However, in certain situations it is unlikely that a certain event could take place without the defendant's negligence, for example if a surgeon left a scalpel in the patient's body.
 In such cases, it is said that "the thing speaks for itself" (res ipsa loquitur), and it is for the defendant to show that the fact causing the damage was not attributable to his negligence.

 The claimant may raise res ipsa loquitur to shift the evidential burden to the defendant.
 To do so, following criteria must be satisfied: